zqtzt/Compound_ocean_climate_change/README.md

-## 3. Demo for calculating the time of emergency (ToE)
+## 3. Demo for estimating the time of emergency (ToE)

-Here, take temperature emergence as a demo, we provide some codes to calculate its individual ToE, as presented in the manuscript.
+###### Here, take temperature emergence as a demo, we provide some codes to calculate its individual ToE, as presented in the manuscript.

-We used the IAP temperature 1-degree gridded product (the analysis mean field) as the input data, which can be assessed via http://dx.doi.org/10.12157/IOCAS.20240117.002 or http://www.ocean.iap.ac.cn/
+We used the IAPv3 temperature 1-degree gridded product (the analysis mean field) as the input data, which can be assessed via  http://www.ocean.iap.ac.cn/

+Working folder: `demo_individual_ToE`

+Input data are storaged in ` ./demo_individual_ToE/Input_data`

+Some internal functions for used are available in  ` ./demo_individual_ToE/functions`

+#### **Running order**

+1. `N01_cal_baseline.m`: This is to calculate the 1960-1979 climatology (baseline).
+Here, the input data is the IAPv3 1-degree grid dataset from 1960 to 2021 (monthly netCDF format).  **Due to the data storage limitation in GitHub, you should download the netCDf format data on your own via  http://www.ocean.iap.ac.cn/.**
+2. `N02_anomaly_monthly.m`: This is to calculate the anomaly field relative to 1960-1979 baseline
+3. `N03_gloal_avg_temp.m`: This is to calculate the global temperature 3-D average and its time series
+4. `N04_global_singal_noise.m`: This is to calculate the global average signal (G(t)) and noise
+5. `N05_local_singal_noise.m`: This is to calculate the local signal and noise in each 1-degree box at each standard depth level following Hawkins et al., 2020
+6. `N06_ToE_calculate.m`: This is to calculate the temperature ToE in each 1-degree box (each standard depth level, epipelagic zone, and mesopelagic zone).
+We also provide some codes for plotting the spatial ToE maps.
+7. `N07_ToE_depth_percentage.m`: This is to calculate the global percentage of temperature emergence as a function of depth
+8. `N08_ToE_year_percentage_upper2001000.m`: This is to calculate the global percentage of temperature emergence as a function of year

+> **Note: If you don't download the full IAP data, you can run this demo from the Step 6.**

 ## License

 These codes are licensed under the [MIT License](https://github.com/zqtzt/Compound_ocean_climate_change?tab=MIT-1-ov-file#readme)

 ## Questions and feedbacks